Regrowing your hair is not easy, but it is possible.

 But before doing that you should make sure you’re eating the right foods for your metabolic type.

-This is the last section before I show you how to regrow your lost hair directly.
+This is the last section before I show you how to reverse your hair loss directly.
 These first modules are here to fix the underlying causes of hair loss, without getting these bits right you’ll be fighting a losing battle.

 Every body is different.
 We all have different genes and we all respond to foods differently.
 This is why there is no universal ‘perfect diet’ and it’s also why there’s so much debate surrounding what is healthy.

-When is comes to regrowing hair, having a diet that is tailored to fit you will allow your body and your hair health to flourish.
+When is comes to reversing pattern baldness, having a diet that is tailored to fit you will allow your body and your hair health to flourish.
 For example, the best diet for an equatorial rice farmer, is not also the best diet for an eskimo.

 The main difference here is what’s called ‘metabolic type.’
 This means the rate at which foods are metabolised by the body.

 If foods are metabolised too fast (which is what would happen if an eskimo ate rice and fruits) this would cause blood sugar spikes and other problems.